 Now, “big” is subjective, and how large you’d like the flowers to be is up to your discretion.
 You might want enormous roses to swathe most of your dress, in which case, we’ve got you covered.
 Or, you may just want a simple pattern that has flowers just big enough to identify from a distance, like in this ivory dress.
 There are so many options to choose from, so experiment a little and figure out what you like best.

 If you want to use flowers as more of an accent that adorns a particular section of your outfit, this kind of floral motif is an excellent option.
-These placed flowers have become especially popular with the resurgence of embroidered embellishments, with roses and hibiscus flowers being popular embroidered additions to anything from utility jackets to the pockets of jeans.
+These placed flowers have become especially popular with the resurgence of embroidered embellishments, with roses and hibiscus flowers being popular embroidered additions to anything from shirts to the pockets of jeans.

 Graphic floral designs aren’t really patterned so much as large prints that might be limited to a certain section of a piece or encompass it entirely.
 Flowers of varying sizes and colors overlap and lack any real rhyme or reason, making them all the more intriguing.
-This orange floral tunic dress is almost completely covered in an asymmetrical array of all manner of flowers, making it look like a beautiful piece of art rather than a dress.
+This mocha floral dress is almost completely covered in an asymmetrical array of all manner of flowers, making it look like a beautiful piece of art rather than a dress.

 All-over prints have seen a growing popularity in recent years, so it’s no surprise that floral prints have followed suit.
 We don’t expect this trend to die out soon, so if you’re feeling bold, consider a graphic floral dress or blouse!
 If you’d like to keep within the pastel spring palette, this stunning yellow dress is covered in pink, yellow, and powder blue sunflowers.
 With a dress like this, you’ll look like a lovely, walking, talking garden.